Why 12 weeks is the sweet spot, and how to set yourself up for success.

 - Recovery days

-Remember, its not just about building distance - you’re building resilience, speed, and confidence.
+Remember, it's not just about building distance - you’re building resilience, speed, and confidence.

 A 12-week block is short enough that you can see the finish line from the start.
 It gives you a clear countdown, tangible progress points, and the right amount of urgency without overwhelming you.